Rwanda and the E.U : commemorating a genocide's divisive memory

 « The dead are not dead »

-Yet the memory of what happened then is still a matter of controversy, even within some countries of the European Union.
-In France, which has been repeatedly criticized in and outside of Africa for her role before and after the genocide, a court condemned to twenty-five years of jail on March 14 a captain of the former presidential guard, Pascal Simbikangwa.
-Simbikwanga's trial, which was the first trial held in France of a rwandan genocide-related crime, made headlines, as it has also been seen as a way for Paris to ease the tense relationship it has with Rwanda, whose ruling FPR party has often accused France of having protected officials of the genocidal hutu regime .
+Despite this the memory of what happened then is still a matter of controversy, even for some countries of the European Union.
+In France for example, a country repeatedly criticized both inside and outside of Africa for its role before and after the genocide, a court condemned Pascal Simbikangwa (a former captain of the Presidential Guard) to twenty-five years in jail on the 14th of March.
+Simbikwanga's trial was the first trial relating to crimes in the Rwandan-genocide to be held in France.
+It has made headlines because it is seen as a way for Paris to ease the tense relationship it has with Rwanda, whose ruling FPR party has often accused France of having protected officials from the genocidal Hutu regime.

-The trial took place as both a French TV show and a radio program were forced to remove from broadcast, under public and official pressure, segments that made fun of the rwandan genocide.
+This took place as both a French TV show and radio programme were forced to remove segments making fun of the Rwandan genocide under public and official pressure.

 Aid, development and war

-The memory of the genocide is also at the heart of the European Union's relationship to the little central african country.
-Public aid to development in Rwanda in 2006 was of 585 million US dollars, which made up for 24% of the gross national income, and half of the government's budget.
+The memory of the genocide is at the heart of the European Union's relationship with the small African country.
+Public aid to development in Rwanda in 2006 amounted to 585 million USD, which made up for 24% of the gross national income and half of the government's budget.
 The European Commission was the second biggest aid giver in 2007, giving over 85 million dollars.

-But some have accused president Kagame of authoritarianism, and say that Rwanda's FPR party is effectively in charge of the country, leaving no space for others, and of using the memory of the genocide to shut down opposition.
-The recent brutal murder of Patrick Karegeya on New Year's eve in South Africa, Kagame's former chief of external intelligence who had fallen out with his president, has soured not only Rwanda's relationship with South Africa, but also with one of its main aid givers, the USA.
-And it has been shown by a 2012 report published by the UN that Kagame financed rebellions in neighbouring Kivu, the eastern mineral-wealthy DR Congo region whose natural wealth has kept on flaming one of the bloodiest wars since the end of World War II.
+But some have accused president Kagame of authoritarianism and claim that Rwanda's FPR party is effectively in control of the country, leaving no room for others, and of using the memory of the genocide to shut down the opposition.
+The brutal murder of Patrick Karegeya, Kagame's estranged former Chief of External Intelligence, in South Africa on New Year's Eve has soured not only Rwanda's relationship with South Africa, but also with one of its main aid givers, the USA.
+It has been demonstrated in a 2012 UN report that Kagame financed rebellions in neighbouring Kivu, the mineral-wealthy eastern region of the Democratic Republic of Congo, whose natural wealth has continued to fuel one of the bloodiest wars since the end of World War II.

-Even in Brussels the shockwave of what happens in central Africa can sometimes be acutely felt : the Matongé riots in 2011 are one such example, when Congolese expatriates, furious at what they saw as foreign-backed poll manipulations in the DRC presidential ballot, started demonstrating in Ixelles neighbourhood.
-Possible cases of police brutality inflamed the demonstrators and two weeks of riots started, in which some rwandan people were targeted and much of the area around chaussée d'Ixelles suffered considerable damage.
+Even in Brussels the shockwave of what happens in central Africa can sometimes be acutely felt.
+The Matongé riots in 2011 are one such example, when Congolese expatriates, furious at what they saw as foreign-backed poll manipulations in the DRC presidential ballot, started demonstrating in the Ixelles neighbourhood.
+Possible cases of police brutality riled the demonstrators and sparked off two weeks of riots, in which some Rwandan people were targeted and much of the area around Chaussée d'Ixelles suffered considerable damage.

-Despite taking place 6000 kms away from Brussels, the 1994 genocide has had far reaching consequences : European Union involvement in a far-flung country, indirect stakes in a war that has shattered the whole eastern half of the DR Congo, French embarassment and polemics, a role in the 2011 riots in Brussels, but most of all, it has broken more than lives, it has broken memories.
+Despite taking place 6000km away from Brussels, the genocide of 1994 has had far reaching consequences; European Union involvement in a distant country, indirect stakes in a war that has shattered the whole eastern half of the DRC, French embarrassment and controversy, exacerbating the 2011 riots in Brussels, but most of all, it has broken more than lives, it has broken memories.